 About Lieff Cabraser Heimann & Bernstein, LLP

-Lieff Cabraser Heimann & Bernstein, LLP, is a 70-attorney firm with offices in San Francisco, New York, Nashville, and Seattle.
+Lieff Cabraser Heimann & Bernstein, LLP, is a 70-attorney firm with offices in San Francisco, New York, and Nashville.
 Lieff Cabraser has represented plaintiffs in a wide variety of class action litigation, including employment discrimination and civil rights, wage suppression, and pension benefits litigation.
-We have represented many plaintiffs in gender discrimination litigation, including serving as Co-Lead Counsel for plaintiffs in gender discrimination class action lawsuits against Goldman Sachs, Sandia National Laboratories, and Microsoft.
+We have represented many plaintiffs in gender discrimination litigation, including serving as Co-Lead Counsel for plaintiffs in gender discrimination class action lawsuits against Google, Microsoft, and Goldman Sachs.